Actify

 During existing PLC or department meetings

-Extend the 10-Minute Rule to department or PLC meetings.
-These smaller groups allow for deeper connection: instead of a quick pair-share, try a 5-minute 'Teaching Hack Exchange' where each person shares one strategy that's working right now.
-The smaller setting makes it safer for new teachers or introverts to contribute.
-Cross-pollination between grade levels and subject areas happens naturally.
+Extend the 10-Minute Rule into PLC or department meetings.
+Smaller groups allow for deeper sharing — try a 'Teaching Hack Exchange' where each person shares one strategy working right now.
+The smaller setting is safer for newer teachers and introverts.
+Cross-grade and cross-subject pollination happens naturally.

 Department meeting activity